 Under Section 58 of the Environmental Protection Agency Act 1992, the EPA is required to collect and verify monitoring results for all water supplies in Ireland covered by the European Communities (Drinking Water) Regulations, 2000.
 The EPA publishes their results in annual reports that are supported by Remedial Action Lists (RALs).
 The RAL identifies water supplies that are not in compliance with the Regulations mentioned above.
-There are currently none of public water supply schemes within and/or serving the area to which the Strategy relates listed on the most recent EPA Remedial Action List (Q4 of 2022, published in February 2023)11.
+There are currently a number of public water supply schemes within and/or serving the area to which the Strategy relates listed on the most recent EPA Remedial Action List (Q4 of 2021).